Foreword

 Hush currently provides the following builtin commands:

-• cd: change the working directory to the given argument.
+• cd TARGET_DIR: change the working directory to TARGET_DIR.

 As Hush has no such thing as subshells, builtin commands may not be used in pipes, redirections, or capture blocks.